 You’ll need to provide certain pieces of information when completing your form, including the following:

-- Name of the person transferring ownership and the person who ownership is being transferred to
+- Name of the person whose ownership is being transferred to

 - Property address